-Title photo by Håkan Dahlström (CC BY)
+Featured photo by Håkan Dahlström (CC BY)

 Life in the Danish coastal village of Thorsminde is slow.
 There are a few fishing boats in a oversized harbour, kilometres of sandy beaches and a museum that retells the tales of those who got stranded on the coasts of Jylland (Jutland), the Danish mainland.